Cookie04CZ/GlyphRepair/README.md

 # Mapping only selected pages or fonts

 Real-world documents may contain dozens of fonts, which means you'd have to map hundreds or even thousands of glyphs.
-In many cases, that's unneccessary, because only a few fonts hold bulk of the text.
+In many cases, that's unneccessary, because only a few fonts hold the bulk of useful text.
 Or you may want to repair only specific pages and ignore all others.
 GlyphRepair is designed to help you with that, because you can enable Page Mode Navigation in the settings.
 If you do so, new page selector will appear above font selector:

 <p>
 <img width="1202" height="855" alt="Page mode base" src="https://github.com/user-attachments/assets/8232fb25-5411-4cc9-9c5e-c354d17fc91b" />